-Showcast Profile: Also, if you are very serious about this as a career or would like as many opportunities as possible to be submitted for briefs and increase your chances of auditioning for projects, then a profile on, a casting platform, like Showcast is essential.
-I can guide you through this as it is something that you set up independently.
-Dare does not receive any financial benefit from Showcast when and if you have a profile with them.
+Showcast Profile: If you are very serious about this as a career or would like as many opportunities as possible to be submitted for briefs and increase your chances of auditioning for projects, then a profile on the casting platform Showcast is essential.
+We can guide you but it is something you set up independently.
+Dare does not receive any financial benefit from Showcast. https://showcast.com.au/

-Does my child need to be able to sing, dance and act to be represented by Dare?
+Do I need to be able to sing, dance, and act to be represented by Dare?

-No, there are many briefs that come through that require young people who can act or simply have a really bubbly personality.
-Being able to sing and dance as well is it added bonus, but not essential.
+No, there are many briefs that come through that require people who can act or simply have a really bubbly personality.
+Being able to sing and dance as well is an added bonus, but not essential.

 May I give you a call to discuss representation?

 We would dearly love to discuss representation with everyone.
 As you can appreciate the Dare office is a busy place, so it may take us a few days to get back to you.
 Until then please read our FAQ sheet to see if that helps you in the meantime.
-Is also very helpful when you send us an email requesting a phone conversation that you put your questions into the email so that we are prepared to have the information ready for you when we do speak with you.
-I (Laine) will also be available on the filming days to meet you, answer questions and discuss the agency and representation in general.
+It is also very helpful when you send us an email requesting a phone conversation that you put your questions into the email so that we are prepared.
+Our Head of Agency, Laine, will also be available on the headshot & filming days to meet you, answer questions and discuss the agency and representation in general.

-What should my child wear and bring to the Dare shoot?
+What should I wear and bring to the Dare shoot?

-Your child will need to bring at least two different outfits.
+The artist will need to bring at least two different outfits.
 They should bring block colours with flattering necklines (no patterns please).
-Try and choose colours that either match your child's eyes, Hair or enhance their skin colour.
+Try and choose colours that either match your eyes, hair or enhance your skin colour.
 It would be good to have one outfit for the headshot and a different outfit for the filming.
-Your child's hair will need to be neat, tidy and styled in an attractive way.
-It is important that they look like their headshot for at least the next year (because every time you change your hairstyle you need new headshots.
+Hair will need to be neat, tidy and styled in an attractive way.
+It is important that you look like your headshot for at least the next year (because every time you change your hairstyle in a major way, you need new headshots.
 We don't want you wasting your money).

 For our young artists, under the age of 13, they won't need to wear makeup.
 However, their skin does need to look even, their lips need to look moisturised (They can wear a tiny bit of gloss if they would like) and their eyes need to look bright and shining.

 For our artists over the age of 13, we require exactly the same as above, except they can opt to wear a makeup/no-makeup look.
-The photos must look natural.
-So please, no false eyelashes.
-No dark lipsticks, no heavy makeup.
-It would be beneficial for them to bring a small makeup and hair kit with them to keep their look prepped and fresh during the session.
+The photos must look natural so no false eyelashes, no dark lipsticks and no heavy makeup.
+It would be beneficial to bring a small makeup and hair kit to keep the look prepped and fresh during the session.
 Please make sure all clothing is ironed and looks fresh.
-Think happy colours and preferably no black tops. black bottoms are fine.
+Think happy colours and preferably no black tops.
+Black bottoms are fine.

 What do I need to prepare for the Basic Artist Package shoot?

-Slate: You will need to prepare your slate information and practise saying it, so you feel comfortable during your filming.
+Slate: You will need to prepare your slate information and practice saying it, so you feel comfortable during your filming.

-The information you will be saying is your name, height in both centimetres and feet, where you are currently based for example Brisbane QLD Australia.
-You may be based in a number of places because you have family in different cities which you visit regularly.
-Therefore, you would say that you are based for example in both Brisbane and Sydney Australia.
-Then you finish your slate by saying that you are represented by Dare Artist Management.
+During the Slate, you will be saying your name, height in both centimetres and feet, where you are currently based.
+If you are based in a number of places because you have family in different cities which you visit regularly, you would say that you are based in both Brisbane and Sydney, Australia.
+You finish your Slate by saying that you are represented by Dare Artist Management.
 Please make this your own, speak in a way that is comfortable to you.
 It's really important that casting directors and producers see your wonderful unique personality.